 The patient went on to have a craniotomy and excision of the mass.

 MICROSCOPIC DESCRIPTION: The sections show a moderately cellular meningioma with infiltration into the attached dura.
-The tumour forms whorls in some parts.
-In others, it has a chordoid-like appearance, in which cords of tumour are seen in myxomatous stroma.
-The chordoid-like areas occupy about 50% of the tumour.
-The tumour cells have ovoid nuclei with no nuclear pleomorphism.
+The tumor forms whorls in some parts.
+In others, it has a chordoid-like appearance, in which cords of tumor are seen in myxomatous stroma.
+The chordoid-like areas occupy about 50% of the tumor.
+The tumor cells have ovoid nuclei with no nuclear pleomorphism.
 Mitoses are inconspicuous.
 There is no necrosis.
-Several tumour
+Several tumor

 nests invade into the cerebral cortex.
 There is no malignant change.

-The tumour cells are EMA positive and they are CAM5.2 negative.
+The tumor cells are EMA positive and they are CAM5.2 negative.
 The Ki-67 index is up to about 10%.
-About 30% of the tumour cells are progesterone receptor positive with 2+ intensity.
+About 30% of the tumor cells are progesterone receptor positive with 2+ intensity.

 DIAGNOSIS: Chordoid meningioma (WHO Grade II).

-Note that this tumour is designated WHO grade 2 on two grounds:
+Note that this tumor is designated WHO grade 2 on two grounds:

 - parenchymal invasion